Our funding

 IWH is overseen by a Board of Directors made up of senior business, labour and academic leaders.
 A Scientific Advisory Committee, which reports to the Board of Directors, provides guidance on our research activities.
 Its members are internationally renowned researchers in workplace health and safety, clinical treatment, population health, workers’ compensation and law.
 When active, a Knowledge Transfer and Exchange Advisory Committee, made up of stakeholder engagement and communications professionals from stakeholder organizations, provides guidance to the KTE Department.

 Every year, the Institute publishes our Annual Report with an audited financial statement, our Activity Plan outlining the active research projects in the coming year, and our Accomplishments Report summarizing the progress made on our research projects during the previous year.
-About every five years, the Institute publishes the IWH Strategic Plan and the IWH Strategic Research Plan.
+About every five years, the Institute publishes the IWH Strategic Plan and the IWH Scientific Research Plan.

 We consult with the MLITSD and WSIB on research priorities, and we also consult with (and engage in our research) health and safety associations, employers, unions, clinical practitioners and others.
 These consultations in no way affect the outcomes of our research; they are undertaken to ensure we are researching questions that matter to Ontario’s health and safety system partners.